python-adaptive/paper/paper.md

 ## Line simplification loss

 #### The line simplification loss is based on an inverse Visvalingam’s algorithm.
+Inspired by a method commonly employed in digital cartography for coast line simplification, we construct a loss function that does its reverse. [@visvalingam1990douglas]
 <!-- https://bost.ocks.org/mike/simplify/ -->

 ## A parallelizable adaptive integration algorithm based on cquad